lukes/nanook/README.md

 You can do any call listed in the [Nano RPC](https://github.com/nanocurrency/raiblocks/wiki/RPC-protocol) directly through the `rpc` method.
 The first argument should match the `action` of the RPC call, and then all remaining parameters are passed in as arguments.

-E.g.: The [accounts_create command](https://github.com/nanocurrency/raiblocks/wiki/RPC-protocol#accounts-create) can be called in Nanook like this:
+E.g.: The [accounts_create command](https://github.com/nanocurrency/raiblocks/wiki/RPC-protocol#accounts-create) can be called like this:

 ```ruby
 Nano.new.rpc(:accounts_create, wallet: wallet_id, count: 2)